 Sea urchins are dioecious.
 In simple terms, they have separate female and male sexes even though no distinguishing features are visible externally.

-So, sea urchins reproduce sexually, with males and females releasing their gametes (sperm and eggs) into the water.
+They reproduce sexually, with males and females releasing their gametes (sperm and eggs) into the water.
 When the gametes meet, fertilization occurs, and the resulting zygote becomes a larva, which settles on the ocean floor and develops into an adult urchin.

 Please note that the female’s eggs often float freely in the sea.
 However, some species hold them with their spines to increase their security.